MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound Windows Management Instrumentation (WMI) traffic should use a static port.

 By default, the WMI is using dynamic ports 49152 – 65535.
 If `null`, this setting is not managed through GPO.
-If true, WMI will use static port 24158, if false, WMI will use dynamic port.
+If `true`, WMI will use static port 24158, if false, WMI will use dynamic port.
 For more info, see the [Setting Up a Fixed Port for WMI](https://learn.microsoft.com/en-us/windows/win32/wmisdk/setting-up-a-fixed-port-for-wmi) article.

 [Startup script](#startup-script)

-true:
+`true`:

 The [RPC_C_AUTHN_LEVEL_PKT_PRIVACY](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-rpce/425a7c53-c33a-4868-8e5b-2a850d40dc73) setting prevents replay attacks, verifies that none of the data transferred between the client and server has been modified and ensures that the data transferred can only be seen unencrypted by the client and the server.